Marking: How to mark assessments in Cirrus

 - This will mean that the marking coordinator is no longer able to change the assigned markers.
 Candidates who's results have been published are highlighted on screen and the marking coordinator will get a message.

-Marking Coordination: Allocation - setting who exactly will be the assessor and moderator for the candidates in a schedule
+Marking Coordination: Allocation - setting who exactly will be the assessor and moderator for which candidates or which questions of a schedule

-Once you've assigned a pool of assessors to mark your assessment, you can allocate who will mark which candidate:
+Once you've assigned a pool of assessors to mark your assessment, you can allocate who will mark which candidate/question:

 Example on marker allocation: